ibm-cloud-docs/satellite/locations.md

 **{{site.data.keyword.satelliteshort}} Link**: A {{site.data.keyword.satelliteshort}} Link connector component is automatically created in the location control plane worker to securely connect the location back to the control plane master in {{site.data.keyword.cloud_notm}}.
 You can use the Link component to control and audit network traffic in and out of the location.

 **Hosts**: To fill the {{site.data.keyword.satelliteshort}} location with your own infrastructure, you attach hosts such as on-prem bare metal, virtual machines in other cloud providers, edge computing devices, and more.
-All hosts must the [minimum requirements](/docs/satellite?topic=satellite-host-reqs).
+All hosts must meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs).
 The hosts become the compute capacity in your location.
 You must assign at least three of these hosts as worker nodes to the {{site.data.keyword.satelliteshort}} control plane.
 All other hosts can be used to run {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.openshiftlong_notm}} clusters on your own infrastructure.

 **{{site.data.keyword.openshiftlong_notm}} clusters**: You can use host capacity in your location to run {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.openshiftlong_notm}} clusters.
 Your hosts become the worker nodes of your cluster in a `upi` (or user-provided infrastructure) worker pool.
 The cluster master runs on and is managed from your {{site.data.keyword.satelliteshort}} control plane worker nodes. {{site.data.keyword.openshiftshort}} is automatically set up for these clusters, and you can run any Kubernetes workload that you want on the clusters.